kailash-manasarovar/statement/docs/timeline/2023/february.md

 - I can't stop thinking about this man, the trumpet teacher.
 My mind is racing with thoughts about him.
 - I'm extremely concerned about rhabdo and having kidney damage.
+- I consider my GP to be ineffective.
 - I go on a very strict kidney diet to try to heal myself.
-- I start to lose a lot of weight but I manage to stop the froth in my urine which is exacerbated with dairy and any albumin intake.
+- I start to lose a lot of weight but I manage to stop the froth in my urine which is exacerbated with any dairy or albumin intake.
 - I contact an acupuncturist in Dénia to ask for help: https://www.thaoqi.com/.
 - She is not back in town until May so she can't see me for a few months.
 - I go to see a homeopath in Dénia, Ana Villalba.
 I'm not sure I trust her.
 - Each time I see her she wants to hear about my child sexual abuse story, and not in a kind way.
+I feel like I'm being interrogated.
-Each time I see her she mentions domestic violence.
+- Each time I see her she mentions her patients who have freed themselves of domestic violence.
 - She prescribes drops to take every day which I collect from the Romany pharmacy in Dénia.
+- She takes copious written notes.
+- She asks me to phone her regularly.
+I explain I'm uncomfortable speaking on the phone in Spanish.

 ## A scan at the medical centre

 - I go for a scan at the medical centre because I'm so concerned about my kidney health.
-- The doctor who does the scan - no exaggeration - looks in the air while he puts the ultra sound thing on my stomach and moves it around quickly.
+- The doctor who does the scan - and this is no exaggeration - looks in the air while he puts the ultra sound on my stomach and moves it around quickly.
 - He doesn't look at the screen at all.
 - It's all over in about 2 minutes and he says I'm fine.